What is Glaucoma in Dogs?

 Canine Glaucoma Surgery

-In many cases glaucoma surgery is the only option to eliminate the eye pressure and the pain it causes.
-This is especially true if the glaucoma has advanced undetected and the optical nerve has been damaged.
-A common surgical option involves removing the eye and sewing the eyelid shut.
+In many cases, glaucoma surgery is the only option to eliminate the eye pressure and the pain it causes.
+This is especially true if glaucoma has advanced undetected and the optical nerve has been damaged.
+A standard surgical option involves removing the eye and sewing the eyelid shut.
 Some pet parents may choose to use a prosthetic eye instead, although less common.
 Other possible eye surgeries may include shunt placement to drain fluid and even laser therapy.